evgenyneu/moa/README.md

 imageView.moa.url = "http://site.com/image.jpg"
 ```

-* The closure is called if image download fails.
-[See Wiki](https://github.com/evgenyneu/moa/wiki/Moa-errors) for the list of possible error codes.
+* The closure is called in the *main queue* if image download fails.
-* The closure as called in the *main queue*.
 Use `onErrorAsync` property instead if you need to do time consuming operations.
+* Use `error.localizedDescription` to get a human-readable error description.

 ### Download an image without an image view